Purdue-CSUSB/purdueusb.com/README.md

     /*! purgecss end ignore */
     ```
   - Purgecss doesn't like to obey ignore statements ¯\\_(ツ)\_/¯
-- Live reload can cause **major** cache buildup and freeze your computer.
+- Live reload can cause **major** cache buildup and exhaust your ram.
 - An error seems to cause intermittent failure to load live changes:
     ```ERROR Errno::ECONNRESET: Connection reset by peer @ io_fillbuf```
 - Build time is `s l o w` because of css class generation, while production builds are even slower to purge most of those classes.
 This is more or less a `wontfix` issue because it gives css writers major flexibility.